-A copy of every publication produced in the UK and Ireland is sent to The British Library – an institute that has amassed a collection of more than 170 million items and adds some 3 million new items each year.
-It is the national library of the UK and there are book galore to choose from.
-But, books are not all they have - there's newspapers, maps, sound recordings and stamps, too.
+A copy of every single publication produced in the UK and Ireland is sent to The British Library – an institute that has amassed a collection of more than 170 million items and adds some 3 million new items each year.
+Built in 1973 and designed to look like a ship from a certain angle, this vast cornucopia is the national library of the UK.
+Beyond centuries worth of books, there's millions of newspapers, maps, manuscripts, sound recordings and stamps.
+It’s oldest item is a roughly 3,600-year-old Egyptian stela, containing a hymn to Osiris, the god of the underworld, in hieroglyphic.

 The public can apply for access to the reading rooms, or simply explore the permanent and temporary exhibits in the John Ritblat Gallery.
 Here, some of the most famous written and printed items in the world are displayed, and you might see the Lindisfarne Gospels, Shakespeare’s first Folio, Handel’s Messiah, the Gutenberg Bible, drafts of the Magna Carta and the Beatles’ manuscripts.